provenance-io/docs/p8e/untitled/3rd-party-digital-signatures.md

 ### Purpose <a id="DigitalSignature-Purpose"></a>

-Data providers for Provenance should be capable of providing digital signatures that allow for third-party validation and authentication.
+Data providers for Provenance Blockchain should be capable of providing digital signatures that allow for third-party validation and authentication.
 This allows entities other than the originators to confirm that the data used to underwrite the asset was generated from a trusted third party \(such as a Credit Bureau\) and remained unchanged to create the asset.

 ### Method <a id="DigitalSignature-Method"></a>

 To meet the digital signature requirements, data providers must be capable of providing the following three pieces of information:

 1. The entity's certificate.
 This allows any other third party to confirm the information was signed using a private key specific to the data provider.
-The entity will register their certificate with the Provenance Certificate Registry.
+The entity will register their certificate with the Provenance Blockchain Certificate Registry.
 The certificate must include any required chain of trust to the certificate authority.
 The public key should be ASN1 OID: prime256v1 and NIST CURVE: P-256.
 2. The **canonicalized** original data.
 This is the original data package sent, in a standard canonical form.
 3. The signature across the data.
 This is the outcome of the canonical original data sent through a checksum \(for example, SHA256\) and cryptographically signed with a private key.